 Climate Emergency Advisory Committee

-The Climate Emergency Advisory Committee (CEAC) met for the first time on 19 September 2019.
+The Climate Emergency Advisory Committee (CEAC) was created and met for the first time on 19 September 2019.

 The politically balanced committee made up of 12 councillors, chaired by Cllr Sue Roberts, have chosen to make the following recommendations to Cabinet and Council later this year based on the two reports prepared prior to the meeting: